Infinidat/infinisdk/doc/api.rst

 infinibox.api
 ~~~~~~~~~~~~~

-``infinibox.api`` is the sub-object responsible of sending API requests to the system.
+``infinibox.api`` is the sub-object responsible for sending API requests to the system.
 It also holds the current authentication information for the session.

 .. automodule:: infinisdk.core.api.api